SoftEng2-Group-16/thesis-management-project/documents/documentation.md

   - Response: `200 OK` (success), `404 Not Found` (in case of no data found),  `500 Internal Server Error` (generic error)
   - Response body: an array containing all the possible degrees

+### Applications APIs:
-- POST `/api/newproposal`
+- POST `/api/newapplication`
-  - Description: inserts a new thesis proposal
+  - Description: inserts a new application for a thesis proposal (student)
-  - Request body: an object describing the proposal to insert
+  - Request body: object containing the id of the student applying and the id of the thesis proposal and the id of the supervisorfor that thesis
-    - { `id`, `title`, `supervisor`, `cosupervisors`, `keywords`, `type`, `groups`, `description`, `requirements`, `notes`, `expiration`, `level`, `cds` }
-    - Notes:
+    - object{`studentId`, `proposalId`,`teacherId`}
-      - The server automatically finds the right groups for the proposal (based on the supervisor and internal co-supervisor's groups), so an empty array can be passed for the groups field
-      - The id is generated automatically, so any number can be passed for the id field
-  - Response: `201 Created` (success), `500 Internal Server Error ` (insertion error)
+  - Response: `201 Created` (success), `500 Internal Server Error` (generic error)
-  - Response body: the id of the newly created proposal
+  - Response body: number, indicating the number of applications inserted (should always be 1)

-- GET `/api/student/applications/:studentId`
+- GET `/api/student/applications/`
-  - Description: retrieves all the applications the student has sent (including status)
+  - Description: retrieves all the applications the currently logged student has sent (including status)
-  - Request param: the id of the student currently logged in (should be retrieved from the session cookie)
   - Response: `200 OK` (success), `404 Not Found` (no applications found for the specific studentId), `500 Internal Server Error` (generic server error)
   - Response body: an array of objects, each describing an application
     - {`studentId`, `thesisId`, `timestamp`, `status`, `teacherId`}

     (Note: it will be an array even if the student only inserted one application)

 - GET `/api/teacher/applications`
-- Description: retrieves all the applications sent for proposals of the logged if professor
+  - Description: retrieves all the applications sent for proposals belonging to the logged professor
   - Response: `200 OK` (success), `404 Not Found` (in case of no data found),  `500 Internal Server Error` (generic error)
   - Response body: an array containing all the applications: each application also contains the object representing the application th thesis and student details to be shown in the fron end
   - "enhancedApplications":
-    - [
-      {
-        - "studentId": 200001,
-        - "thesisId": 3,
-        - "timestamp": "08/11/2023 16:42:50",
-        - "status": "pending",
-        - "teacherId": 268553,
-        - **"studentInfo"**: { info taken from teacher table },
-        - **"thesisInfo"**: { info taken from thesis table }
-     },
-      // ... more entries ...
-    ]
+    - [ { `studentId`, `thesisId`, `timestamp`, `status`, `teacherId`, `{studentInfo}`, `{thesisInfo}` }, ...]

-- PUT `/api/teacher/applications/:id`
+- PUT `/api/teacher/applications/:thesisid`
-  - Description: update a row in the application table setting the status to accepted/rejected according to the received parameter.
+  - Description: update a row in the application table setting the status to accepted/rejected according to the value received in the body.
 Also when an application is accepetd all the other applications of the same student and for the same thesis are canceled.
+  - Request param: the id of the proposal the application refers to
   - Request body: object containing the decision "accepted" or "rejected" and the id of the student sending the application
   - Response: `200 Created` (success), `500 Internal Server Error` (generic error),`422 parameter error` (argument error)
   - Response body: the updated application {id, status}

-- PUT `/api/teacher/proposal/:thesisid`
+- PUT `/api/teacher/archiveproposal`
-  - Description: update a thesis Proposal by passing new values for the desired fields.
+  - Description: archives a thesis proposal by moving it from the active to the archived table and cancelling all the related pending applications.
-  - Request body: object containing the proposal with the new data and also the id of the proposal to update
+  - Request body: object containing the id of the proposal to archive; it also uses the id of the currently logged teacher (retrieved from the session cookie).
+  - Response: `200 OK` (success), `404 Not Found` (no proposal found), `500 Internal Server Error` (generic server error), `401 Unauthorized` (if a professor tries to delete a proposal not owned, should not happen from the client), `422 Unprocessable Content` (happens when trying to archive a proposal which already has an accepted application, should not happen from the client)
+  - Response body: the number of archived proposals (should always be 1)

+### General and utils APIs:
+- POST `/api/notify`
+  - Description: used to build the email notification (with the internal function buildEmail) and send it
+  - Description: used to build the email notification (with the internal function `buildEmail`) and send it
+  - Request body: an object containing the details of the email to be sent and useful params to build it
+    - {`subject`, `type`, `data`}
-  - Response: `200 Created` (success), `500 Internal Server Error` (generic error),`422 parameter error` (argument error)
+  - Response: `200 OK` (if message sent succesfully), `500 Internal Server Error` (if something goes wrong)
-  - Response body: the updated thesis proposal
+  - Response body: an object containing a boolean describing success or failure, and the corresponding message
+    - {`success`, `message`}

-- DELETE `/api/deleteproposal/:proposalid`
+- POST `/api/clockchanged`
-  - Description: Deletes a thesis proposal based on the provided `proposalid`.
-Requires teacher authentication, allowing only the supervisor of the proposal to delete it.
+  - Description: used to manage proposals and applications, based on changes on the virtual date (which is also stored in the DB for sanity and persistance)
-  - Request Parameters: `proposalid` which is the id of the proposal to be deleted.
+  - Request body: the selected date from the client
-  - Responses:
-    - `200 OK`: Proposal successfully deleted.
-    - `401 Unauthorized`: Requesting teacher is not the supervisor of the proposal.
-    - `404 Not Found`: Proposal with the given id doesn't exist.
-    - `422 Unprocessable Entity`: `proposalid` is not valid.
-    - `500 Internal Server Error`: Generic server error.
+  - Response: `200 OK` (success), `500 Internal Server Error` (failure)
-  - Response Body: number of proposals deleted
+  - Response body: the number of moved proposals (from both tables, active and archived)

-  - POST `api/notify`
-    - Request Parameters: `proposalid` which is the id of the proposal to be deleted.
-  - Responses:
+- GET `/api/initialdate`
-    - `200 OK`: Proposal successfully deleted.
+  - Description: fetches the last date used from the virtual clock system
-    - `500 Internal Server Error`: Generic server error.
+  - Response: `200 OK` (success), `500 Internal Server Error` (failure)
-  - Response Body: json object `{success: boolean , message/error: string}`
+  - Response body: a string containing the system date

-### Testing
+## Testing

-`Jest` is set up for unit testing as demo1, but for demo2 we opted for a different library for e2e, still based on Jest.
+`Jest` is the library chosen and set up for unit testing since demo1.

+From demo2 on, we opted for `Puppeteer`, a library based on Jest, to automate E2E tests.
-### Implemetation for Integration
-(OBSOLETE)

-- setup process.env.NODE_ENV as 'test' in the integration test file
-- import the server, which will start listening on port 3001
-- the db file will create/open an in-memory db and populate it with the exported db in `thesis-management-project/code/server/db_TM.sql`
-- connection to the in-memory sqlite database before every test case (in the file) start execution
-- after all test cases the db is closed, the server is closed.

->*IMPORTANT*: keep the `db_TM.sql` updated as the `cleanDB/db_TM.db` is updated

 ### Commands